 Thankfully stigma around mental health is being slowly chipped away.
 Please ask for help if an elder’s behaviours are changing rapidly, they should be supported by their local mental health team.
 Responsibility for chronic brain diseases like dementia is held by older adult mental health services (not by the older adult social care service).

 Your elder may be referred to a ‘memory clinic’ from where chronic brain diseases are diagnosed and managed, at least initially.
 Marj went to the memory clinic at Stoke Mandeville.
 This is what the OHFT says about their memory service.
 Expect your elder to undergo verbal and written tests.
-This is worrisome, so do go with for support and reassurance as some testers’ skills and sensitivity could be improved.
+This is worrisome, so do go with them for support and reassurance as some testers’ skills and sensitivity could be improved.

 A CT scan may or may not be offered.
 Ask about the likely impact of any prescribed drugs, their side effects and discuss these before taking them.
 If the side effects are distressing (we’re all affected differently by drugs) then ask about alternatives.
 Your elder is then usually discharged back into the care of the GP until their condition becomes unmanageable, if at all.